jocic/jocic/readme.md

 ### October CMS Websites

-Here are some websites I did in OctoberCMS.
+I made quite a few websites using OctoberCMS, here are some of them.

 <table>
   <tr>